0gjimenez/Boolean-Expressions/README.md

 -  Use you console.log() to display each variable and view its output.
 -  Open the **terminal** and run the file by typing **node logicgates.js** then hit enter.
 -  Record your results in the results file.

+Next unit we will be using boolean expressions more intensly, here is a quick look into the future if you are curious...
+AFTER FINISHING THIS ASSIGNMENT!
+Here is a link to [conditional logic](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/conditionals)